EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 Enter a number to change it, P to proceed, or Q to quit:
 ```

-I'll make the necessary configuration changes, and run the installation by following the simple menu.
+I’ll make the necessary configuration changes, and run the installation by following the simple menu.

 ```nohighlight
 Current connection settings: